 In his career, LEMON DROP KID is siring an impressive 11% stakes winners to starters, and is getting stakes runners to starters at a big 20% clip.

-The red-hot stable of Gary and Mary West campaign one of LEMON DROP KID’s current standouts in Code West, who could be on track for the G1 Belmont S. after an easy-as-you-please allowance win at Pimlico on Preakness Day.
+The red-hot stable of Gary and Mary West campaign one of LEMON DROP KID’s current standouts in Code West, who was considered an early triple crown contender.
+Recently he captured his first stakes in the Grade 3 Matt Winn S. at Churchill.
 The Bob Baffert-trained colt was beaten a scant nose when runner-up in the G2 Risen Star S. at Fair Grounds earlier in the year.
 Behind him that day was Preakness winner Oxbow.

 Lane’s End Sales sold Code West, offered as part of Edward P. Evans’s Spring Hill Farm dispersal, for $340,000 at the 2011 Keeneland September Sale.
 Produced by the stakes-winning Saint Ballado mare Charitabledonation, he’s a full-sibling to two-time Grade 2 winner Charitable Man.